tiagorahal/portfolio-page/README.md

 ## Acknowledgments

 - Thanks to freeCodeCamp and their supportive community.
+- Thanks to Microverse and their supportive community.
-- Thanks to everyone committing to this project.
+- Thanks to Codecademy and their supportive community.

 ## 📝 License